Norbert Elias

 Norbert Elias ([ˈnɔʁbɛʁt eˈliːas]; 22 June 1897 – 1 August 1990) was a German sociologist who later became a British citizen.
 He is especially famous for his theory of civilizing/decivilizing processes.

-Biography
+Life and career

 Elias was born on 22 June 1897 in Breslau (today: Wrocław) in Prussia's Silesia Province to Hermann Elias (1860–1940) and Sophie Elias, née Gallewski (also Galewski, 1875–1942).
 His father was a native of Kempen (today: Kępno) and a businessman in the textile industry.
 His mother was a native of the Jewish community of Breslau itself.